 Purpose and unmet legal need:

-The purpose of EBDP is to partner with East Bay Community Law Center (EBCLC) and East Bay Sanctuary Covenant (EBSC) to provide immigration legal services to support and empower Bay Area residents.
+The purpose of EBDP is to partner with East Bay Community Law Center (EBCLC) to provide immigration legal services to support and empower Bay Area residents.
 EBDP was created with a focus on DACA (Deferred Action for Childhood Arrivals), but has expanded to assist with a wider breadth of immigrant petitions and applications.
 Many immigrants have legal claims to remain in the United States, but don’t have the resources to fight for those claims.
 The goal of our pro bono work is to support local nonprofits and to help them reach as many clients seeking immigration assistance as possible.
-Members of EBDP will have the opportunity to volunteer at workshops to help prepare and file DACA applications, assist with legal intake, and/or participate in post-conviction advocacy for clients with criminal histories.
+Members of EBDP will have the opportunity to volunteer at workshops to help prepare and file DACA applications by assisting with legal intake.

 Work of participants: